puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

       }
     }

-<div class = "lvm-task-number"><p>Task 5:</p></div>
+<div class = "lvm-task-number"><p>Task 11:</p></div>

 You can also dig in to this data to pull out specific facts.
 Try getting just the family of the OS:

     facter os.family

-Behind the scenes, this the same tool Puppet was using to figure out how to handle the changes to the user resource.

-As you'll see in the Puppet agent section below, these facts also help the central Puppet master decide what kind of configuration you want to apply to each agent node in your infrastructure.
-So facts from `facter` not only help Puppet figure out how to manage your resources, they also help Puppet determine which resources on a system it should be managing and what values those resources' parameters should have.
+As you'll see in the section below, the Puppet master uses these facts to decide what kind of configuration you want to apply to each node in your infrastructure.

 ## Running the Puppet agent

-The `puppet resource` and `facter` commands we explored above show you how Puppet's resource abstraction works on your agent node, but how does this fit into the kind of master-agent architecture that lets you centralize control of your infrastructure?
-The best way to understand this system is to try it out.
+The `puppet resource` and `facter` commands we explored above show you how Puppet's resource abstraction layer works on your agent node.
+This tools are useful for exploring the state of an unfamiliar system, but by themselves, don't offer a considerable advantage over native commands or scripting.
+The real power of Puppet's RAL is as an interface for centralization and automation.

+Think of it this way: if you're planning to do the work yourself, a universal screwdriver doesn't seem like much more than a novel addition to your already-full toolbox.
+If you're building a robot to do your work for you, however, you'll be much better off giving it a single tool with a universal interface than bolting on a new arm for every size philips and fearson in your workshop.

+Let's walk through a Puppet agent run so you can understand how this system works.

-The agent installer already set up a configuration file that tells your agent node how to find and connect to the Puppet master, but the Puppet master doesn't yet know that you want to add this node to your infrastructure until you sign a certificate for that node.
-This certificate signing process is essential for keeping your Puppetized infrastructure secure and keeps you from accidentally adding nodes to your infrastructure (where they might pick up inintended configuration changes).
+When you installed the Puppet agent, it set up a configuration file that tells the agent node how to find and connect to the Puppet master.
+Until the Puppet master knows to trust the Agent, however, you won't be able to complete a Puppet agent run.
+To authenticate your agent node to the Puppet master, you will have to sign its certificate.
+This allows SSL communication between the Puppet master and agent nodes.

-<div class = "lvm-task-number"><p>Task 6:</p></div>
+<div class = "lvm-task-number"><p>Task 12:</p></div>

 Just to see what happens, try to trigger a puppet agent run without your agent node's certificate signed.
+The agent will attempt to contact the Puppet master, but its request will be rejected.

     puppet agent -t